GoogleCloudPlatform/click-to-deploy-solutions/cloud-composer-etl/README.md

 This architecture uses click-to-deploy so you can spin up infrastructure in minutes using terraform!

-The data analytics world relies on ETL and ETL pipelines to derive meaningful insights from data.
+The data analytics world relies on ETL and ELT pipelines to derive meaningful insights from data.
 Data engineers and ETL developers are often required to build dozens of interdependent pipelines as part of their data platform, but orchestrating, managing, and monitoring all these pipelines can be quite a challenge.

 Cloud Composer is the answer to this challenge.
 To guarantee reliability and fault tolerance, Cloud Composer automatically handles task scheduling, monitoring, and retries.
 It provides built-in support for managing dependencies between tasks, allowing us to easily orchestrate the entire ETL workflow.
 Additionally, Cloud Composer offers monitoring and alerting capabilities, allowing us to track the progress of our pipeline and take the necessary actions if any problems arise.